The Leaf Function of Penrose P2 Graphs: An upper bound on the Leaf Function

-\begin{lemma} Let $\I$ be the set of all $3$-internal-regular Penrose trees and $\Ip = \{I' \mid I \in \I\}$, i.e. $I' \in \Ip$ if and only if $I'$ is the derived tree of some $3$-internal-regular Penrose tree.
-Then $(\Ip,\leq_{sg})$ is the finite graded poset illustrated in Figure \ref{fig:poset}.
+\begin{lemma} Let $\I$ be the set of all $3$-internal-regular Penrose trees and $\Ip = \{I' \mid I \in \I\}$, i.e., $I' \in \Ip$ if and only if $I'$ is the derived tree of some $3$-internal-regular Penrose tree.
+Then $(\Ip,\subgr)$ is the finite graded poset illustrated in Figure \ref{fig:poset}.
 In particular, $\I$ is finite. \end{lemma}

-\begin{proof} Let us first introduce a few notations.
+\begin{proof} Let us first introduce some useful sets.
 For each positive integer $n$, let $\Ip(n)$ be the set of all induced subtrees $I'$ such that $I'$ has exactly $n$ tiles and there exists a $3$-internal-regular induced subtree whose derived tree is $I'$.
-We say that an induced subtree $E$ is an \emph{extension} of a subtree $I$ if $|E| = |I| + 1$ and $I$ is a subtree of $E$.
+We say that an induced subtree $E$ is an \emph{extension} of a subtree $I$ if $n(E) = n(I) + 1$ and $I$ is a subtree of $E$.
 For each positive integer $n$, let $\Ep(n)$ be the set of all extensions $E$ of subtrees $I\in \Ip(n-1)$, and let $\Ap(n)$ be the subset of $\Ep(n)$ consisting of induced subtrees $A$ such that each subtree of $A$ of size $n' < n$ belongs to $\Ip(n')$.
-In other words, an element $A$ of $\Ap(n)$ is \emph{admissible} in the sense that all its proper subtrees are in $\Ip(n')$ for some $n'<n$, but $A$ might not be in $\Ip(n)$.
+To make the argument more intuitive, we call an element $A$ of $\Ap(n)$ \emph{admissible} in the sense that all its proper subtrees are in $\Ip(n')$ for all $n'<n$, but $A$ might not be in $\Ip(n)$.